-The University Treasurer or designee(s) shall be authorized to invest all university funds on behalf of the university in accordance with the university's strategies as described in section 2.2.1.
-In carrying out these responsibilities, the Treasurer may also engage the support services of outside professionals regarding the university's investment program, including the Virginia Tech Foundation (VTF) through an agency agreement dated August 31, 2009, as long as the outside professionals are registered investment advisors under the Investment Advisers Act of 1940, or they are exempt from registration.
+In conjunction with the VPF, the AVPF&AT or others designated by the EVP&COO shall be authorized to invest all university funds on behalf of the university in accordance with the university's strategies as described in section 2.2.1.
+As discussed in more detail in Section 3.0, the VPF may also engage the support services of outside professionals regarding the university's investment program, including the Virginia Tech Foundation (VTF) through an agency agreement dated August 31, 2009, as long as the outside professionals are registered investment advisors under the Investment Advisers Act of 1940, or they are exempt from registration.

-The Treasurer is also responsible for establishing internal controls and written policies and procedures for the investment of all university funds and for maintaining appropriate benchmarks for the monitoring of investment performance.
-The Treasurer will engage the University Controller in the establishment and maintenance of appropriate internal controls and policies and procedures related to the investment activities and will obtain concurrence regarding the adequacy of the internal control environment.
+The AVPF&AT is also responsible for establishing internal controls and written policies and procedures for the investment of all university funds and for maintaining appropriate benchmarks for the monitoring of investment performance.
+The VPF will engage the Associate Vice President & University Controller in the establishment and maintenance of appropriate internal controls and policies and procedures related to the investment activities and will obtain concurrence regarding the adequacy of the internal control environment.